 State of Washington’s Labor Economy: Cynthia Forland, LMPA Director

-Washington state’s current unemployment rate, which represents job seekers looking for work in the last four weeks, is 5.2 percent.
+Washington State’s current unemployment rate, which represents job seekers looking for work in the last four weeks, is 5.2 percent.
 While it continues to decrease, we’re still not at the pre-recession rate of 4.6 percent.

 The underemployment rate represents job seeks who have been looking for work in the last 12 months, and they might also be people who are working part-time but would prefer to be working full-time.
 During the recession, Washington was in worse shape than the nation as a whole, but we are becoming more even at 12 percent versus the nation’s 11 percent.